Douglas Major

 Douglas R. Major (born 1953 in Berwick, Pennsylvania) is an American composer of sacred music and concert organist.
 He is the former choral director and organist at the Washington National Cathedral, Washington, D.C., where he frequently performed on nationally televised services and state occasions.
 He has made several recordings.

-Following his tenure at the Cathedral between 1974-2002, he moved to Massachusetts to concentrate on concert touring and composing.
+Following his tenure at the cathedral between 1974 and 2002, he moved to Massachusetts to concentrate on concert touring and composing.
 He also became music director at St. Michael’s Episcopal Church in Marblehead, serving there until retiring in 2019.

 Early life and education

-Major was born in Berwick, PA, and at the age of 6 began piano lessons with his grandmother, Rhoda Fetterman.
-In 1966 Major's family moved to Charleston, WV where he studied organ with Flora Kuendig.
+Major was born in Berwick, Pennsylvania, and at the age of 6 began piano lessons with his grandmother, Rhoda Fetterman.
+In 1966 Major's family moved to Charleston, West Virginia, where he studied organ with Flora Kuendig.
 While in Charleston, he held organist positions at Redeemer Lutheran Church, and then at First Presbyterian Church, both in South Charleston.
 In 1969, his family moved to St. Louis, where he studied organ with Franklin Perkins while in high school at Lindbergh HS.
 He attended the University of Missouri/St. Louis, where he commenced organ studies with Ronald Arnatt, while serving as his assistant organist at Christ Church Cathedral (St. Louis, Missouri).
 Major earned a Bachelor of Music degree from Webster University there.

 Career

 At twenty-one years of age in 1974, he was appointed assistant organist at the National Cathedral by Paul Callaway.
-He subsequently succeeded Richard Wayne Dirksen as organist and choirmaster at the Cathedral in 1988, administering one of the country’s largest church music programs and concert schedules, which were frequently attended by heads-of-state and televised nationally.
-Among the state occasions occurring during his tenure at the cathedral were the Presidential inaugural services for Ronald Reagan, George H.W.
+He subsequently succeeded Richard Wayne Dirksen as organist and choirmaster at the cathedral in 1988, administering one of the country's largest church music programs and concert schedules, which were frequently attended by heads of state and televised nationally.
+Among the state occasions occurring during his tenure at the cathedral were the presidential inaugural services for Ronald Reagan, George H.W.
 Bush, Bill Clinton and George W. Bush; the visit of Queen Elizabeth in 1990 for the dedication of the completed cathedral.
 He also oversaw, with other staff, the establishment of the Cathedral Girls Choir in 1996.

 In 2002, Major left the National Cathedral after 28 years to concentrate on concertizing and composing.
 Major frequently toured throughout North America, Europe and the Far East.
 He played over 400 concerts with the Empire Brass Quintet, and as piano accompanist for Elizabeth VonTrapp, playing in 40 US states.